 Swimming water

-From May 1 to October 1, we monitor the water quality of the swimming lakes in our working area.
-The water board manages 17 official swimming locations.
+From 1 May to 1 October, we monitor the water quality of the swimming spots in our region.
+The water authority manages 17 official swimming spots.

-We advise you to only swim in areas designated as official swimming locations.
-The water at these locations is regularly checked for bacteria.
+We advise you to only swim in areas designated as official swimming spots.
+The water at these locations is tested regularly for bacteria.

-• Here you can see whether the water at the official locations is clean enough for swimming.
+• It will show you whether the water at the official spots is clean enough for swimming.

-Download the Zwemwater app with more than 800 outdoor swimming locations.
+Download the Zwemwater app with more than 800 outdoor swimming spots.

 Children swimming in Piccardthof Lake